ponder-sh/ponder/examples/reference-erc20/README.md

 # Example ERC20 token API

 This example shows how to create a GraphQL API for an ERC20 token using Ponder.
-It uses the Adventure Gold token contract.
+It uses the Adventure Gold token contract on Ethereum ([Link](https://etherscan.io/address/0x32353A6C91143bfd6C7d363B546e62a9A2489A20)).

 ## Sample queries